 - Applicants who believe their ACT or SAT scores represent a positive component of their academic profile are encouraged to submit their scores for consideration within the admission process.

-- Homeschooled students are strongly encouraged to submit scores.
+- Homeschooled students are encouraged to submit scores.

 In what scenarios does it make sense not to submit test scores with my application?

-ACT or SAT scores might not fully reflect academic performance, preparedness, or potential for some applicants.
-If you feel that this applies to you, you may select UMD’s test-optional method of applying and not submit your scores.
+ACT or SAT scores might not fully reflect some applicants’ academic performance, preparedness, or potential.
+If you feel this applies to you, you may select UMD’s test-optional method of applying and not submit your scores.